Peacock: Everything to know about NBC's streaming app

-Peacock, a streaming app from Comcast-owned NBCUniversal, launched last week across the US with thousands of hours of free programming, as well as more shows, movies and originals if you're willing to pay for a subscription.
-It offers a seven-day free trial standard for those premium tiers, but if you sign up through a Google platform like Android, you can get as many as three months free.
-(More details on the deal are in the costs section below.)
+Peacock, a streaming app from Comcast-owned NBCUniversal, launched this month across the US with thousands of hours of free programming, as well as extra shows, movies and originals if you're willing to pay for a subscription.
+It has a seven-day free trial for those premium tiers, but if you sign up through a Google platform like Android, you can get as many as three months free.

 But, like HBO Max before it, you can't watch Peacock on a Roku product or Amazon Fire TV device like its popular Firestick.
 Combined, Roku and Amazon are the most popular makers of devices to stream to televisions in the US.